rhodge-hash/pixelog/README.md

 -   **Current Progress**: The `EmbeddingService` has been refactored to include `initializeModel()` and `generateEmbedding(data)` methods.
 The `KnowledgeAsset` model now includes an `embedding` field.
 The `SearchService` has been updated to utilize the `EmbeddingService`.
 Contract, unit, and performance tests for the `EmbeddingService` are in place.
 The `generateEmbedding` method currently uses a placeholder that generates random vectors of the correct dimension (384).
 -   **Next Steps**: The actual machine learning model for generating embeddings needs to be integrated.
 This involves making a decision on the specific model and its deployment strategy (local, cloud API, etc.), as outlined in `specs/002-embedding-service-implementation/research.md`.

+#### 1.1 Embedding Service Implementation Next Steps

+   1. Review `specs/002-embedding-service-implementation/research.md`: Make a concrete decision on the specific machine learning model for generating embeddings and its deployment strategy.
+   2. Implement the chosen embedding model: Replace the current placeholder in backend/src/services/embedding-service.js with the actual integration of the selected ML model.
+   3. Resolve failing tests: Ensure that the integration and contract tests related to asset ingestion and semantic search (tests/integration/embedding-ingestion.test.js, tests/integration/semantic-search.test.js, tests/contract/assets.test.js, tests/contract/search.test.js) pass after the embedding model is integrated.

 ### 2. Data Storage and Retrieval

 -   **Current Status**: Knowledge assets are stored as raw files on the local filesystem.
 Metadata is implicitly handled.